Last Updated on: 23rd May 2024, 11:52 am

 #3 Contextual targeting will become an increasingly important strategy

 The cookieless future may have been delayed, but it’s not going away.
-The third quarter of 2024 is the next deadline for Google Chrome to phase out third-party cookies, but 60% of web traffic is predicted to be cookieless by 2023.
+Early 2025 is the next deadline for Google Chrome to phase out third-party cookies, but 60% of web traffic is predicted to be cookieless by 2023.

 This means that brands are looking for new, privacy-friendly ways to reach users, and many are turning back to an old friend with some new tricks: contextual targeting.